Curriculum

 Curriculum for classes 1 to 5

-The curriculum which is being followed in the classrooms is the result of a very meticulously planned and evolved through a laborious process of dialogues, meetings, workshops etc., held amongst teachers and experts in the field of education invited from outside..
-The curriculum so designed and reformed keeps in account the development perspective of every child which began at the pre primary stage and focuses on:
+The curriculum which is being followed in the classrooms is the result of a very meticulously planned and evolved through a laborious process of dialogues, meetings, workshops etc., held amongst teachers and experts in the field of education invited from outside.
+It had been very meaningfully named as the ‘development curriculum’ focusing on the holistic development of each child.
+The curriculum so designed and reformed keeps in account the multidimensional development perspective of every child which begins at the pre primary stage and focuses on:

 • Introduction of age appropriate tasks which help children to get a feeling of success.